microsoft/PowerToys/README.md

 - `esc` can now be used to exit the editor.
 Thanks [@BenConstable9](https://github.com/BenConstable9)!

 **FancyZones**
 - Added hotkeys and quick swap functionality for custom layouts!
-Users can now assign a hotkey in the editor and use it to quickly set a desktop's zones with `ctrl + Win + alt + hotkey` keybinding, or by pressing the hotkey while dragging a window.
+Users can now assign a hotkey in the editor and use it to quickly set a desktop's zones with `Ctrl + Win + Alt + NUM` key binding, or by pressing the hotkey while dragging a window.
 - UX updates.
 Thanks [@niels9001](https://github.com/niels9001)!
 - Fixed zone placement algorithm for when the Taskbar is vertical

 **PowerToys Run**
 - New plugin added to support opening previously used Visual Studio Code workspaces, remote machines (SSH or Codespaces), and containers!
 When enabled, use `{` to query for available workspaces.
 Thanks [@ricardosantos9521](https://github.com/ricardosantos9521)!
 - Shell history now saves the raw command instead of the resolved command.
-A command like `%appdata%` would now save in the Shell history as is instead of `C:\Users\someuser\AppData\Roaming`.
+A command like `%appdata%` would now save in the Shell history as is instead of `C:\Users\YourUserName\AppData\Roaming`.
 Thanks [@mayitbeegh](https://github.com/mayitbeegh)!

 **Video Conference Mute (Experimental)**
 - ?????